AnnieMonk/BloggingApp/README.md

 ```
 GET /api/posts
 ```
+This will reproduce a list of blog posts, and a post count value.

-there is also an optional filter by which you can search blogposts - tag.
+There is also an optional filter by which you can search blogposts - tag.
 If you want to do that you should run:
 ```
 GET /api/post?=tagName
 ```